MichaelLeonffu/tmd-tech-challenge/docs/PROGRESS.md

 ## Day 4: Thursday (Testing and finishing up some other work...)

+### Revisit Cookies
+**90 Minutes**
+- Cookies work now; it saves to cookies on each time store changes.
+- It reads from cookies when browser opens up.
+- There is a bug where reloading too quickly causes the store to only partially update, and each time it does the cookies update.
+This means that sometimes if the store is not done loading the cookies; some items are lost.
+I could use a flag or maybe defer loading the UI until after the store is done processing the cookies.
+- Unfortunately I had to change a lot of code; but for the better; API is pure now (not relying on store).

+### Auto Populate with Geolocation
+- Revisited

 ### Add MetaData editing
+- Toggle save on certain locations (default on or off?) (only if there is time)
 - Save (autosave) to cookies button (or toggle?)
-- Remove an item, move an item up or down in the list
 - Clear all items from the list

-### Revisit Cookies
-- Create input search fields to populate the components with data
+- Remove an item, move an item up or down in the list (only if there is time)

 ### Adapt for two views

-### Learn and Implement Jest
+### Learn and Implement Jest (only if there is time)

 ## Day 5: Friday (Extra!)